skjiisa/Character-Tracker/README.md

 ## Build

-Building Character Tracker requires Xcode 11+ on macOS 10.15 or later for iOS Swift Package Manager.
+Building Character Tracker requires Xcode 12+ on macOS 10.15 or later for
++ iOS Swift Package Manager support
++ SwiftUI 2

 Dependencies:

 * [Pluralize.swift](https://github.com/joshualat/Pluralize.swift) (included)
 * [SwiftyJSON](https://github.com/SwiftyJSON/SwiftyJSON) (SPM)
 * [EFQRCode](https://github.com/EFPrefix/EFQRCode) (SPM)

+There may be build warnings for SPM packages about an iOS 8 deployment target.
+These are issues with the packages themselves and can safely be ignored.